en

 Follow this story to observe the transformations the fragment undergoes over the course of these years...

 Lecce, like many other Italian cities, has a well-developed and popular aperitivo tradition.
-An aperitivo in Lecce is a socio-cultural experience of all-encompassing significance.
-It's not about food and drink, at least, because here it's always excellent quality by default.
-It's about the joy of lively, relaxed communication; it's always a small or large, depending on the occasion, celebration of life.
+An aperitivo in Lecce is a socio-cultural phenomenon, an experience of all-encompassing significance.
+It's not about food and drink, at least, because here it's always of excellent quality by default.
+It's about the joy of lively, informal meetings which unites people and embodies the real offline communication and conversation, which I think is to be extremely important now more than ever; it's always a celebration of life.
 Friends, friends of friends, guests of friends and friends of friends, their relatives, colleagues—indeed, anyone—gather for aperitifs in the open air of the city's many bars.
-People mingle with each other, and often with neighboring groups, everyone talking at once, laughing, sharing news, and making plans.
+People mingle with each other, and often with neighboring groups, everyone talking at the same time, laughing, sharing news, and making plans.
 A passing acquaintance is always invited to join the group.

-The second place is Marenna, located in the historic center of Lecce – a small, authentic establishment with good music, wine, authentic appetizers, a magical view of the blue sky, and the charming owner, Lidia.
+The second place was Marenna, located in the historic center of Lecce – a small, authentic establishment with good music, wine, authentic appetizers, a magical view of the blue sky, and the charming owner, Lidia.
 Lidia serves appetizers on wooden boards, creating beautiful and delicious arrangements.
-The carpet's palette perfectly matches the colors of typical appetizers at Marenna: the bready beige and light cream shades of puccia, frisa; sand and light brown colors of friselline, almonds, the golden yellow of taralli and lupins, the red of ripe tomatoes, the pinkish red of bresaola and prosciutto, and the green – violet shades of olives, turnip greens and paparine.
+The carpet's palette perfectly matches the colors of typical appetizers at Marenna: the bready beige and light cream shades of puccia, frisa (a local kind of dry bread); sand and light brown colors of friselline (almost like the frisa, but smaller), almonds, the golden yellow of taralli and lupins, the red of ripe tomatoes, the pinkish red of bresaola and prosciutto, and the green – violet shades of olives, turnip greens and poppy greens.

 In the mists of time, an unknown group of women gathered and wove this carpet, a fragment of a masterfully crafted copy of which was delivered to me by DHL.
-I like to think they were happy and prosperous.
-And now we, women of the 21st century, look at the magnificent creative result of their labor, and through this fragment our views are united and directed towards the future.
-Better future for everybody.
+I like to think they were happy and lived good lives.
+And now we, women of the 21st century, look at the magnificent creative result of their labor, and through this fragment, our views are united and directed towards the future.
+A better future for everybody.

 It is the transmission of a culture from generation to generation.
 A culture that I have acquired through my family or through the society in which I grew up.
 My ancestors fled China during the Qing dynasty because of political instability, famine, and perhaps persecution of the Hakka minority, of which my family is a part of.
 After a long journey, they settled in the French Establishments of Oceania around 1870, now known as Tahiti.